 The total estimated future surface disturbance for wells, roads, and well pads by Alternative is shown in the table below.
-These estimates were derived based on information from Table O-I in Appendix O of the 2015 Idaho and Southwestern Montana Greater Sage-Grouse Proposed LUPA/Final EIS.
+These estimates were derived based on information from Table O-1 in Appendix O of the 2015 Idaho and Southwestern Montana Greater Sage-Grouse Proposed LUPA/Final EIS.
 The proposed alternatives were compared to the proposed management in that document.
-Alternative I proposed approximately the https://www.blm.gov/programs/energy-and-minerals/oil-and-gas/about/idaho same management as the Proposed Plan from the 2015 document.
-Alternative 2 was based on the Proposed Plan from the changes made to GRSG management in Idaho in 2019 and 2020, the management allows for more mineral leasing and development, and geophysical exploration than Alternative 1.
-Alternative 3 is substantially similar to Alternative C from the 2015 Idaho and Southwestern Montana Greater Sage-Grouse Proposed LUPA/Final ElS.
-Alternative 4 would have fewer closed acres than Alternative 1, would manage PHMA and IHMA as open to leasing with No Surface Occupancy (NSO) stipulations that allow exceptions, and apply a NSO lek buffer around leks in GHMA.
-Alternatives 5 and 6 would apply similar management as Alternative 4 but would decrease the number of acres open with standard stipulations and increase the number of acres open with moderate stipulations.
+Alternative I proposed approximately the same management as the Proposed RMP Amendment from the 2015 document.
+Alternative 2 was based on the Proposed RMP Amendment from the changes made to GRSG management in Idaho in 2019 and 2020, the management allows for more mineral leasing and development, and geophysical exploration than Alternative 1.
+Alternative 3 is substantially similar to Alternative C from the 2015 Idaho and Southwestern Montana Greater Sage-Grouse Proposed LUPA/Final EIS.
+Alternative 4 would have fewer closed acres than Alternative I, would manage PHMA and IHMA as open to leasing with No Surface Occupancy (NSO) stipulations that allow exceptions, and apply a NSO lek buffer around leks in GHMA.
+Alternatives 5, 6, and the Proposed RMP Amendment would apply similar management as Alternative 4 but would decrease the number of acres open with standard stipulations and increase the number of acres open with moderate stipulations.
 The application of moderate stipulations (CSU and/or timing limitations) typically have a minimal impact, especially in exploratory drilling where minor changes in drill location have little consequence (versus established fields where drill patterns are often carefully designed to maximize resource recovery).
 Alternative 6 will also designate some areas as ACECs which would be managed as closed to leasing.